128th Pioneers

 The 128th Pioneers were an infantry regiment of the British Indian Army.
 The regiment traces their origins to 1846, when they were raised as the 28th Bombay Native Infantry.

 The regiments first action was in Afghanistan during the Second Afghan War in the Battle of Kandahar.
 In 1885, they were sent to Egypt to take part in the Sudan Campaign.
 They played an active part in the Battle of Tofrek and the Battle of Suakin.
 On their return to India, they were part of the force gathered for the Tirah Campaign in 1897.

+Officers of the 128th Pioneers, Quetta, 1908.

 During World War I, they were sent to Egypt, to guard the Suez Canal from Turkish forces.
 They were originally attached to the 10th Indian Division but moved to the 11th Indian Division in 1916.

 After World War I, the Indian government reformed the army moving from single battalion regiments to multi battalion regiments.
 In 1922, the 128th Pioneers became the 3rd Battalion, 2nd Bombay Pioneers.
 The regiment was disbanded in 1932.